-When you hear Erectile Dysfunction (ED), you immediately think of Viagra.
+When you hear Erectile Dysfunction (ED), you immediately think of the blue pill Viagra.
+It was the first and most popular band-name medicine approved for treating ED.

 Cialis (Tadalafil)

-Cialis is an oral pill that begins to function around 30 minutes after you take it.
+Cialis is an oral pill that begins to work around 30 minutes after you take it.

 Its effects last for up to 36 hours.
 The dosage ranges from 2.5 to 5 milligrams daily at the beginning.